cockio-game/crash-contracts/README.md

 - currentGameId: Counter for unique game IDs
 - games: Mapping of game data by ID
 - FEE_PERCENTAGE: Platform fee (5%)
-- SURVIVAL_BP: Array of survival rates in basis points for each step

 #### Core Functions